 Price: $44 (one time purchase of CBD Hemp Cream in 3 oz squeeze bottle)Shop Populum

-Endoca is another popular CBD cream that offers a wide variety of products from cream to salve and lip balm.
+Endoca is another popular CBD brand that offers a wide variety of products from cream to salve and lip balm.
 Their prices are a bit higher than some competitors, but their products are a fan favorite when it comes to quality.
 They have beautiful packaging, too.

 - Third party lab testing